devsilvar/Front-endmentor3/README-template.md

 ### Useful resources

 - [Bro Code Youtube chnannel] - This helped me set timeout before executing a click action using his tutorial
+- i was able to correct the mistakes while making the codes shorter and faster

 ## Author